MLWhiz/mlwhiz/content/blog/2019-02-12-deep_learning_nlp_arch_3.md

 In this post, I went through with the explanations of various deep learning architectures people are using for Text classification tasks.
 In the next post, we will delve further into the next new phenomenon in NLP space - Transfer Learning with BERT and ULMFit.
 Follow me up at [Medium](https://mlwhiz.medium.com/) or Subscribe to my blog to be informed about my next post.

-Also if you want to [**learn more about NLP** here](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) is an excellent course.
+If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
 You can start for free with the 7-day Free Trial.
+This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.

 Let me know if you think I can add something more to the post; I will try to incorporate it.